japawBlob/data-collection-device/README.md

 ### Software behaviour

-The software composes of two parts, the deterministic periodic readout of measured data and non-deterministic handling of external communication requests and user inputs.
+The software composes of two parts, the deterministic periodic readout of measured data and the non-deterministic handling of external communication requests and user inputs.

 #### Periodic

-Core of deterministic readout is timer, which creates impulse each second, that starts all reading of all sensors and storing newly read data to SD card.
-The periodic check also checks if there is incomming data to be read on USART interface.
-Response is handled during non-deterministit window, since transmitting large amounts of data could block the interrupt for a long time.
+The core of deterministic readout is a timer, which creates impulse each second, starting all sensors' readings and storing newly read data to an SD card.
+The periodic check also checks if there is incoming data to be read on the USART interface.
+The response is handled during the non-determinist window since transmitting large amounts of data could block the interrupt for a long time.

 Execution of deterministic tasks has priority over non-deterministic ones.

 #### Non-deterministic

-Non-deterministic approach is based on handling user events, which will be interpreted based on currently active screen.
-Sending data via USART is also handeled in non-deterministic behaviour.
+The non-deterministic approach is based on handling user events, which will be interpreted based on the currently active screen.
+Sending data via USART is also handled in non-deterministic behaviour.